 Sexually Transmitted Infections (STIs)

-In the United States, most recent data show that rates of sexually transmitted infections (STIs) reached an all-time high in 2017 among both females and males, and all racial and ethnic groups.
-According to the Centers for Disease Control and Prevention (CDC), the number of combined cases of gonorrhea, syphilis and chlamydia was 2.3 million in 2017, up from 1.8 million in 2013; half of these STIs are among youth.
-While these STIs have grown considerably over the past four years, human papillomavirus (HPV) remains the most commonly sexually transmitted infection in the U.S., with 79 million Americans infected, most in their late teens and early 20s.
+In the United States, recent data show that rates of sexually transmitted infections (STIs) reached an all-time high in 2018 among both females and males, and all racial and ethnic groups.
+According to the Centers for Disease Control and Prevention (CDC), the number of combined cases of gonorrhea, syphilis and chlamydia was more than 2.4 million in 2018, up from 1.8 million in 2013; half of these STIs are among youth.
+While these STIs have grown considerably over the past five years, human papillomavirus (HPV) remains the most commonly sexually transmitted infection in the United States, with 79 million Americans infected, most in their late teens and early 20s.

 The current rise of STIs is a serious public health concern that requires immediate attention.
 If left untreated, STIs can lead to severe health complications, including pelvic inflammatory disease (PID), increased risk of getting HIV, certain cancers, and even infertility.